davidyen1124/linkeeper/README.md

 1. **Bot not responding**: Check if the bot token is correct and the server is running
 2. **Database connection error**: Ensure MongoDB is running and the connection string is correct
-3. **CORS errors**: Make sure both server and client are running on the specified ports
+3. **CORS errors**: Ensure the Next.js server is running on the expected port
 4. **URL previews not loading**: Some websites may block scraping; this is normal
 5. **Source not detected**: Currently supports Facebook, Instagram, Threads, and YouTube URLs